kevinolega/homepage/assets/pages/trivia.md

 *   In trusting God, reading the Bible and going to church.
 *   Simple joys are meant to be shared going for a long walk, talk, eat or travel.
 *   Self awareness maximizes creativity writing down your expenses, schedule, problems solves most of your problems.
-*   Starting with something small if you're not doing anything awesome yet.
+*   Starting with something small if you're not doing Books awesome yet.

-## Expect me to geek out on the following topics...
+Expect me to geek out on the following topics...

-### Comicbook Characters:
+**Comicbook Characters:**

 *   Deadpool
 *   Daredevil